 The MS in Finance Program provides the foundation needed to launch a career in investment research and portfolio management.
 Students begin working toward their master’s degree in their senior year as an undergraduate.
 A research internship at an investment firm in the summer after the senior year adds relevance to the graduate-year curriculum, strengthens one’s résumé, and positions students to land attractive full-time job offers after graduation.

-The program also helps equip students to take the Certified Financial Analyst (CFA) Level I exam after the senior year and the CFA Level II exam following graduation.
+The program also helps equip students to take the Chartered Financial Analyst (CFA) Level I exam after the senior year and the CFA Level II exam following graduation.

 The MS in Finance Program has an outstanding track record, with 100 percent of students being placed in internships and 100 percent accepting job offers within three months of graduation.